-Summary of our approach

-Key audit matters The key audit matters that we identified in the current year were: • Valuation of incurred but not reported (IBNR) reserves Within this report, any new key audit matters are identified with and any key audit matters which are the same as the prior year identified with.
-Materiality The materiality that we used in the current year was \$2m which was determined on the basis of 2.7% of Shareholder's Funds.
-Scoping We determined the scope of our audit by obtaining an understanding of the company and its environment, including the identification of relevant controls.
+Summary of our approach Key audit matters The key audit matters that we identified in the current year were: Valuation of incurred but not reported (IBNR) reserves Within this report, any new key audit matters are identified with $\textcircled{\otimes}$ and any key audit matters which are the same as the prior year identified with $$ Materiality The materiality that we used in the current year was USD 1.78m which was determined on the basis of 3% of Shareholder's Funds (Total Equity).
+Scoping ecch We determined the scope of our audit by obtaining an understanding of the company and its environment, including the identification of relevant controls.
 We designed our audit by determining materiality and assessing the risks of material misstatement in the financial statements.
 As part of our risk assessment, we assessed the control environment in place to the extent relevant to our audit.
 The risk of material misstatement that had the greatest effect on our audit is identified as the key audit matter in the "Key Audit Matters" section of our report.
+Significant changes in our approach There were no significant changes in our approach which we feel require disclosure.